 5. Steam Inhalation

 Inhaling steam is a simple method to clear clogged ears resulting from a cold.
-The steam helps to thin and loosen the mucus, which in turn provides relief from clogged ears.
-Steam can also help loosen earwax that causes clogging.
+The steam helps to thin and loosen the mucus,

 - Pour hot steaming water in a large bowl.